 The Competence Centre for Methodology and Statistics (CCMS) supports LIH research units and international pharmaceutical industry players by providing them with high quality methodological and statistical services.

-CCMS has been involved since 2010 in the data management and statistical analysis of large clinical studies for the treatment of poverty-related infectious diseases on behalf of the World Health Organization (WHO) Special Programme TDR.
-CCMS is interested in the use of the results by policy makers such to establish new treatment guidelines.
+Since 2010, the CCMS has participated in the data management and statistical analysis of large clinical studies for the treatment of poverty-related infectious diseases on behalf of the World Health Organization (WHO) Special Programme TDR (Research and Training in Tropical Diseases).
+Especially, it collaborates on the development of Moxidectin since 2011, a treatment for Onchocerciasis, initially with TDR and then with European funding through the European and Developing Countries Clinical Trial Partnership (EDCTP).
+The CCMS is interested in the use of the results by policy makers such to establish new treatment guidelines.

 The use and reuse of clinical and epidemiological data through centralized databases and data sharing of pooled studies are another area where CCMS is active.
 It offers secondary statistical analysis, systematic reviews and meta-analysis, including projects on tropical diseases, pharmacovigilance of tuberculosis or COVID-19, in the framework of European projects.